Employer of Record

 Personal Income Tax

-Finland employs a comprehensive personal income tax system that applies to residents on their global income.
-Earned income for residents is subject to progressive tax rates for national purposes and a flat tax rate for municipal (including church and social security) tax purposes.
+Finland employs a comprehensive personal income tax system that applies to residents on their worldwide income.
+Earned income for residents is subject to progressive state taxation and municipal taxation, together with other applicable charges such as church tax for members and the public broadcasting tax.

-Other Finnish-source incomes, such as rental income, are also taxed according to applicable rates (earned income under progressive rates and capital income at 30% or 34%) unless otherwise specified in a tax treaty.
+Other Finnish-source incomes, such as rental income, are also taxed according to applicable Finnish rates unless otherwise specified in a tax treaty.

 Employee Benefits in Finland